AventusDAO/avn-bridge/README.md

 ### Key Functions

 1. **Author Management**\
-The addition and removal of AvN "authors" - nodes which perform block creation on T2 and can interact with T1 via proof of consensus.
+The addition and removal of AvN "authors" - nodes which perform block creation on T2 and can interact with T1 on behalf of T2 via proof of consensus.

 2. **Root publishing**\
-The periodic checkpointing on T1, by authors, of all transaction calls having occurred on T2, recorded in the form of Merkle Roots.
+The periodic checkpointing on T1 of all transaction calls having occurred on T2, recorded in the form of Merkle Roots by T2.

 3. **Bridging funds**\
 The secure movement of fungible tokens (any ERC20 or ERC777 compliant token, or ETH) between T1 Ethereum and T2 AVN via: